oresults/docs/docs/events/setup.md

 All actions taken in the Danger zone are irreversible.
 :::

-If you are struggling with some errors in the results you can always use option to delete runners which will delete start list and results and upload them back again.
+If you are struggling with some errors in the results you can always use option to delete runners (which will delete start list and results) and upload them back again.

 :::info
-Delete Runners or Delete Courses do **NOT** delete already received punch records from radio controls.
+**Don't worry.** Delete Runners or Delete Courses do **NOT delete** already **received punch records** from radio controls.
 :::

 <img src="/img/event-danger-zone.png" width="100%" />